kien206/Twitter-User-Clustering/README.md

 4. Modify the queries (that will be used to search) and other arguments described in class initailizator as needed

-5. Run the test.py file
+5. Run the test.py file to crawl the data
     ```sh
     python test.py
     ```